edgelesssys/docs.edgeless.systems/marblerun/getting-started/quickstart.md

 Finally, you will add your own services and set up a corresponding manifest.

 !> A working SGX DCAP environment is required for MarbleRun to work.
 For the ease of exploring and testing we provide a simulation mode with `--simulation` that runs without SGX hardware.
-Depending on your setup you may follow the [quickstart for SGX enabled clusters](getting-started/quickstart-sgx.md).
+Depending on your setup you may follow the [quickstart for SGX-enabled clusters](getting-started/quickstart-sgx.md).
 Alternatively, if your setup does not support SGX, you can follow the [quickstart in simulation mode](getting-started/quickstart-simulation.md).

 ## Step 0: Setup

 First, ensure you have access to a Kubernetes cluster and kubectl installed and configured.
 Probably the easiest way to get started is to run Kubernetes on your local machine using [Minikube](https://kubernetes.io/docs/workflows/tools/install-minikube/).
+Please check our [prerequisites](deployment/kubernetes.md#prerequisites) if you want to setup an SGX-enabled cluster.
 Another easy way is to use [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal), which offers SGX-enabled nodes.

 You can validate your setup by running: